Linapoo/SD-CW-COG/API.md

 * Error Response
     * Status: 500
 * Note
-    * Only the forum member can add a reply.
     * If responding to another reply, post the replyId in targetReplyId.

 ### Delete a reply